 How to Teach Meter and Rhythm in Poetry

-What are Meter and Rhythm?
+Wait… What Are Meter and Rhythm?

 Teaching Meter and Rhythm in Poetry Lesson

-Activity #1: Hook
+Activity #1: Hook Them with Humor

-• Is the song slow or fast?
+Was the tempo slow or fast?

 Activity #2: Video Lesson